forresty/forresty.github.com/source/about/index.markdown

 - The Great-Firewall of China
 - The Communist Party of China
-- Communism or any other sort of Totalitarianism
+- Communism or any other sort of totalitarianism
 - Collectivism
 - Blind patriotism